2023 RJI Student Innovation Competition

 Part 2

-This presentation will be recorded by the RJI production team (remotely) in March 2023.
-These presentations will be watched by the judges prior to their Q&A with each team.
+This presentation will be recorded by the RJI production team (remotely) April 3 & 4, 2025.
+These presentations will be watched by the judges prior to their Q&A with each team on April 24, 2025.
 These presentations will also be watchable by the public who will vote for their Fan Favorite team.
-The Fan Favorite team wins a special prize!
-(Last year’s fan favorite winner got an all expenses paid trip to ONA in Los Angeles.)
+The Fan Favorite team wins a special prize – last year’s fan favorite winners received a trip to NAHJ in LA.

 Our judges will join us at the Reynolds Journalism Institute for the competition judging to watch each presentation, have a Q&A session with each team and be a part of our live awards ceremony from the RJI Studio where we announce the winners.